cdr89/LameLM/PROJECT_SUMMARY.md

-# Project Summary
+# LameLM - Project Summary

 ## Overview

-This project is a complete implementation of a fine-tuned Large Language Model (LLM) based on Llama 3.1, following the educational approach from "LLMs from Scratch" by Sebastian Raschka.
+**LameLM** is a complete implementation of a fine-tuned Large Language Model (LLM) based on Llama 3.1, following the educational approach from "LLMs from Scratch" by Sebastian Raschka.

 ## Project Goals